bloominstituteoftechnology/Deploying-Web-Apps/portfolio/README.md

 - ESLint on your JS/JSX code
 - Stylelint on your CSS/SCSS and CSS-in-JS

-Use `npm run lint` to lint everything.
+Use `yarn lint` to lint everything.

-Use `npm run lint:css` to lint all your styles only.
+Use `yarn lint:css` to lint all your styles only.

-Use `npm run lint:js` to lint all your JS/JSX only.
+Use `yarn lint:js` to lint all your JS/JSX only.

 _Note: I highly recommend you set up automatic linting in your editor if it doesn't handle it automatically_